 Cultivation And Production Of Black Pepper

 The pepper plant thrives in hot and humid tropical climates, and it can reach a height of 33 feet.
 However, under cultivation, the plant is restricted to a maximum height of 13 feet.
 The ideal annual rainfall for the plant is 200 cm while the temperatures range from 10 to 40 degrees Celsius.
 The plant grows well in soil rich in humus and well drained with a pH ranging from 5.0 to 6.5.
 Cultivation can either be done through cuttings or by use of seeds.
 Cuttings are preferred over seeds in commercial cultivation since they require a shorter period to grow.
 The pepper plant has a climbing nature and planting is done against a support such as a pole or a tree.
 After 3 to 4 years the plant bears small flowers on pendulous spikes.
 The fruits are produced in the fifth year, and harvesting commences once one or two fruits appear red which mostly happens after six or seven months.
 Handpicking is the common method of harvesting.
 The spikes are spread out in the sun until the berries shrivel and turn dark.
 The berries are then stripped off the spikes and are packaged as whole or in grounded form.

 Top Black Pepper Producing Countries

-Vietnam is the world leader in production of black pepper, producing 163,000 tons which are about 34% of the world’s production.
-The plant is a traditional cash crop in the country, and 95% of the black pepper produced is for export primarily to the US, India, Netherlands, and Germany.
+Vietnam is the world leader in the production of black pepper, producing 163,000 tons which are about 34% of the world’s production.
+The plant is a traditional cash crop in the country, and 95% of the black pepper produced is for export primarily to the US, India, the Netherlands, and Germany.
 Indonesia is the second largest producer at 89,000 tons while India produces 53,000 tons.
 Top black pepper-producing regions in India are Kerala, Karnataka, Konkan, and Tamil Nadu.
 Other countries on the list are Brazil (42,000 tons) and China (31,000).